Weather / Tides / Razor Clam Schedules

 regardless of size or condition, to prevent waste.

-All diggers age 15 or older must have an applicable fishing license to harvest razor
+All diggers 15 or older must have an applicable fishing license to harvest razor clams on

-clams on any beach.
-Licenses can be purchased from WDFW’s licensing website, and
+any beach.
+Licenses can be purchased from WDFW’s licensing website and from

-from hundreds of license vendors around the state.
-WDFW recommends buying your
+hundreds of license vendors around the state.
+WDFW recommends buying your license

-The 2024-25 Razor Clam Management Plan is available on the WDFW’s website.
+The 2024-2025 Razor Clam Management Plan is available on WDFW’s website.
 For

-more information, go to the WDFW’s razor clam webpage.
+more information, refer to WDFW’s razor clam webpage.

 The Washington Department of Fish and Wildlife works to preserve, protect, and